Media Jobs In New England

 Drawing from its rich local legacy as one of the oldest newspapers in the United States – founded in 1799 – The Sentinel practices innovative, forward-looking approaches that have generated significant community support.
 Through work with organizations such as Trusting News and the Poynter Institute, this includes cross-departmental initiatives to increase media literacy and credibility; transform our criminal justice coverage to hold law-enforcement agencies accountable; and directly and deeply engage with those we serve.

-This provides an excellent opportunity to grow professionally in a digital-focused newsroom and to do powerful, collaborative journalism with measurable impact.
+This in-person position provides an excellent opportunity to work in a digital-focused newsroom that produces powerful, collaborative journalism with measurable impact.
 The Sentinel publishes throughout the week on its digital platforms, as well as in its six-day print newspaper.
-Though this editor would need to live in or relocate to southern New Hampshire (or nearby Vermont), staff are afforded flexibility in their environment via a blend of in-person and remote work.

 The Sentinel is an equal-opportunity employer and offers a comprehensive benefits package and an excellent working environment.
 We believe attracting and retaining diverse staff is crucial to serving our community and fulfilling our mission.